 Opening: 12.10.2017 Sophiensaele Berlin

-A Flinn Works Production in cooperation with Sophiensaelen Berlin and Theater Tuchlaube Aarau.
+A Flinn Works Production in cooperation with Sophiensaele Berlin and Theater Tuchlaube Aarau.
 Funded by Berliner Senatsverwaltung für Kultur und Europa, Fonds Darstellende Künste, Hessisches Ministerium für Wissenschaft und Kunst, Kulturamt der Stadt Kassel, Gerhard-Fieserer Stiftung and MMB Goethe-Institut Mumbai.
-The performance at CREA Amsterdam is supported by Goethe-Institut Netherlands.
+The performance at CREA Amsterdam was supported by Goethe-Institut Netherlands.